Learn how a SIP server works with VAX VOIP - SIP VoIP Explained

 -

-Relationship between SIP and VoIP
+SIP and VoIP Relationship

 Both SIP and VoIP are important for communication.
 While VoIP focuses on transmitting voice data, SIP is responsible for establishing the connection between two or more parties.
 It is one of the most widely used protocols in VoIP systems, but its applications extend beyond voice calls.
 SIP can support video calls, conferencing, instant messaging, and more.